 3. Make sure you are 100% certain that you want to go.
 The problem is that while going to a match can be great fun and a great cultural experience (most stadiums are located in major cities), it can also prove difficult.
 Depending on the game, it can be quite expensive.

 It’s getting better: A radical package of anti-hooliganism legislation was introduced in 2007 to make the games safer and more family-friendly.
 Violence at Italian soccer matches has been with more incidents every season.
-Local pairings such as Roma versus Lazio, Juventus versus Torino and Catania versus Palermo are all worth your attention.
+Local pairings such as Roma versus Lazio, Juventus versus Torino, and Catania versus Palermo are all worth your attention.
 They’re often heated due to being neighbors.

 You might consider reading one tourist’s account of a 2009 Roma/Lazio match before you make your decision to attend.

 4. Still undeterred?
 Check out the football schedule.
 Here is the 2011-2012 Serie A soccer schedule.
 This page contains the 2011-2012 schedule of Serie A and other leagues.
-If you have any problems, run it through the Google Translator.
+If you have any problems, run it through Google Translator.

 Are you having trouble understanding the schedules?
 Here’s a tip.
-Each team pairs plays twice in each city.
+Each team pair plays twice in each city.
 This pair does not need to be rewritten twice.
-It appears only once, but on two dates.
+It appears only once but on two dates.
 On the Serie A schedule, Siena & Fiorentina played twice on December 21st and Jan 29th.
 They play where for each game.
 The city on the left is where the first game takes place.
 It was Siena on December 21st, and Florence is Fiorentina on January 29th.

 5. Buy your tickets!

 Tickets can be purchased at the stadium but you cannot buy them on the day.
 This means that you will need to make a trip to the stadium to purchase your tickets in advance.
 Your name will be printed on your ticket, so make sure you have your I.D.
 When you actually get to the game!